Easy and quick poached halibut recipe. So delicate and packed with Mediterranean flavors from spices to aromatics and fresh herbs.

 - Pat halibut fillet dry, and rub both sides with the spice rub.
 Set aside at room temperature for a few minutes.

-- In a large cast iron skillet like this one, add 1 1/2 tbsp extra virgin olive oil to coat the bottom of the skillet.
+- In a large cast iron skillet like this one, add 1 ½ tablespoon extra virgin olive oil to coat the bottom of the skillet.
 Heat over medium heat until shimmering but not smoking.
 Add chopped onions, and cook over medium-low heat for 4 minutes, tossing regularly until translucent.
 Add garlic and cook another 30 seconds.

 - Now add the chicken broth, wine, lemon juice, lemon zest, fresh herbs, and capers.